PSock7/S9-devops-project/README.md

 }

 ```
-also you need to set up your docker hub token
+also you need to set up your docker hub token and the github token
 ![manage node](./pictures/cred.png "manage node ")
 #### Kubernetes file
 We are created two files :